AdobeDocs/experience-manager-65.en/help/forms/using/themes.md

 When you select a component in the Canvas, its styling properties are listed in the sidebar.
 Select the object type and its state, and then provide its styling.

-### Recently-used styles in Theme Editor {#recently-used-styles-in-theme-editor}
+### Recently used styles in Theme Editor {#recently-used-styles-in-theme-editor}

 Theme editor caches upto 10 styles applied to a component.
 You can use the cached styles with other component of a theme.
-Recently-used styles are available right below the selected component in sidebar as a list box.
+Recently used styles are available right below the selected component in sidebar as a list box.
 Initially, the recently-used styles list is empty.

 ![asset-library](assets/asset-library.png)